A new Newburgh station

 Not built on site, but assembled instead

-Modular rail stations are pre-fabricated, factory-built, light-weight components or modules designed to be transported to the desired location and assembled on-site.
+Modular rail stations are pre-fabricated, factory-built, designs using light-weight component ( modules) that can be easily transported and assembled on-site.
 They offer benefits like faster construction and low carbon output.
 The environmental impact of modular design when compared to traditional brick and mortar construction is far less.

 Modular station are sanctioned by Network Rail